-- 4.6.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the circumstances, the objectives and relevance of the project having been overtaken by events, or ITC seeing fit to terminate the project in public interest. - 4.6.2 The financial position reported in each annual and/or final audited account should tie in with the technical progress/results of that reporting period(s)/year(s).
+- 4.7.1 ITC may terminate a project or withhold the disbursement of ITF grants at any time for reasons which include, inter alia, overdue sponsorship, a lack of progress of the project against the agreed milestones, slim chance of completion of the project in accordance with the project proposal, the original objectives of the project being no longer relevant to the needs of the industry as a result of material change in the circumstances, the objectives and relevance of the project having been overtaken by events, or ITC seeing fit to terminate the project in public interest. - 4.7.2 The financial position reported in each annual and/or final audited account should tie in with the technical progress/results of that reporting period(s)/year(s).

-4.7 Return of Residual Funds
+4.8 Return of Residual Funds

-4.7.1 Subject to the final audited accounts, the lead applicant should return to the Government all residual funds (or the Government's portion of the residual funds calculated in proportion to the percentage specified in the project agreement) remaining in the project account upon project completion or termination.
+4.8.1 Subject to the final audited accounts, the lead applicant should return to the Government all residual funds (or the Government's portion of the residual funds calculated in proportion to the percentage specified in the project agreement) remaining in the project account upon project completion or termination.

-4.8 Post-Project Evaluation Report
+4.9 Post-Project Evaluation Report

-4.8.1 The lead applicant should submit a post-project evaluation report to ITC two years after project completion to report on the efforts in publicising and technology transfer of the project deliverables and to provide quantitative measurement on the adoption of the project results by the industry.
-The report should be prepared in the format specified by ITC and submitted through ITCFAS II.
+4.9.1 For platform projects, the lead applicant should submit through ITCFAS II a post-project evaluation report to ITC two years after project completion to report on the efforts in publicising and technology transfer of the project deliverables and to provide quantitative measurement on the adoption of the project results by the industry.
+While for collaborative projects, the report should be submitted to ITC one year after project completion.
+The report should be prepared in the format specified by ITC.
 ITC will take into account the outcomes of the R&D work and the post-project evaluation in considering future applications from the same applicant or the same project coordinator.
 If considered necessary, the lead applicant should submit another post-project evaluation report to ITC five years after project completion.